 When a person has calcium deposits along the coronary arteries, doctors will recommend risk factor reduction.
 This is because people with artery calcification have a higher risk of cardiovascular diseases.

-Calcification in the arteries that supply blood to the heart increases the risk of cardiovascular disease.
-It can affect:
+Calcification in the arteries that supply blood to the heart increases the

 - how well the blood flows through the heart